netscaler/netscaler-k8s-ingress-controller/docs/acme.md

           servicePort: 80
 ```

 The `kubernetes.io/tls-acme: "true"` annotation tells cert-manager to use the `letsencrypt-staging` cluster-wide issuer that was created earlier to request a certificate from Let's Encrypt's staging servers.
-Cert-manager creates a `certificate` object that is used to manage the lifecycle of the certificate for `kuard.example.com`, and the value for the domain name and challenge method for the certificate object is derived from the ingress object.
+Cert-manager creates a `certificate` object that is used to manage the life cycle of the certificate for `kuard.example.com`, and the value for the domain name and challenge method for the certificate object is derived from the ingress object.
 Cert-manager manages the contents of the secret as long as the Ingress is present in your cluster.

 Deploy the `ingress.yaml` using the following command: